Benefits of Corrosion Control Treatment

 Summer 2020: Corrosion Control Treatment Facility Construction Start

-Construction will begin in late summer of 2020 at our Lusted Hill facility.
+Construction began in late summer of 2020 at our Lusted Hill facility.

 April 2022: Corrosion Control Treatment Facility in Operation

-The Improved Corrosion Control Treatment project will be located at our Lusted Hill facility.
+The Improved Corrosion Control Treatment project is being built at our Lusted Hill facility.
 It includes a building for the new corrosion control treatment system, a water utility water pump station, and associated piping and support systems.

 With improved corrosion control, our water will be treated using two naturally occurring substances—sodium carbonate and carbon dioxide.
 These proven treatment methods are commonly used in food and beverage production.
 These treatment methods will: